Configuring LDAP Servers

 If this check fails, please contact Linewize Support for further assistance.

-• Ensure you have entered the correct username and password
+• You have entered the correct username and password.

-• Ensure you have the correct username naming convention (DOMAIN\username or username@DOMAIN)
+• You have the correct username naming convention (DOMAIN\username or username@DOMAIN).

 If all checks fail, please contact Linewize Support for further assistance.

-• Ensure you have the correct username naming convention (DOMAIN\username or username@DOMAIN)
+• You have the correct username naming convention (DOMAIN\username or username@DOMAIN).

-• Ensure that your Domain Controller DNS settings are configured
+• Your Domain Controller DNS settings are configured.

 If all checks fail, please contact Linewize Support for further assistance.